-Years (ended December 31,
+Ye Years ended December 31,

-(In thousands) 2014 2015 2016
+(In thousands) 2015 2016 2017

-Beginning balance (291) (4,559)
+Beginning balance (291) (4,559) (9,851)

-Additions (291) (4,268) (5,292)
+Additions (4,268) (5,292) (6,748)

 Write-off

-Ending balance (291) (4,559) (9,851)
+Ending balance (4,559) (9,851) (16,599)

-In 2014, valuation allowance was provided for net operating loss carryforwards because it was more likely than not that such deferred tax assets will not be realized based on the Group's estimate of Onething's future taxable income.
-In 2015, valuation allowance was provided for net operating loss carry forward of Xunlei Beijing, Xunlei Games and Onething because it was more likely than not that such deferred tax assets will not be realized based on the Group's estimate of their future taxable income, and the fact that the three entities were not included in the tax strategy plan.
-In 2016, valuation allowance was provided for net operating loss carryforwards of Xunlei Beijing, Xunlei Games, Onething, Beijing Xunjing and Crystal Interactive because it was more likely than not that such deferred tax assets will not be realized based on the Group's estimate of their future taxable income, and the fact that the five entities were not included in the tax strategy plan.
+In 2016, valuation allowance was provided for net operating loss carryforwards of Beijing Xunlei, Xunlei Games, Onething, Beijing Xunjing and Crystal Interactive because it was more likely than not that such deferred tax assets will not be realized based on the Group's estimate of their future taxable income, and the fact that the five entities were not included in the tax strategy plan.
+In 2017, valuation allowance was provided for net operating loss carryforwards of Beijing Xunlei, Xunlei Games, Onething, Beijing Xunjing and Crystal Interactive because it was more likely than not that such deferred tax assets will not be realized based on the Group's estimate of their future taxable income, and the fact that the five entities were not included in the tax strategy plan.

-As of December 31, 2016, the tax returns of the Group's subsidiaries, VIE and its subsidiaries since their respective dates of incorporation are still open to examination.
+As of December 31, 2017, the tax returns of the Group's subsidiaries, VIE and its subsidiaries since their respective dates of incorporation are still open to examination.

-24. Fair value measurements
+22. Fair value measurements